mackieks/fujiflex/README.md

 The total BOM cost for fujiflex is around 10USD. **If you're paying more than $5 per FPGA, you are being ripped off!**

+Use the provided [ibom.html](https://github.com/mackieks/fujiflex/blob/main/ibom.html) to guide part placement.

-If you intend to program the SPI flash in-system, do not place R6.
+**Note:** If you intend to program the SPI flash in-system, do not place R6.
+You will need to place it after programming is complete.

 ## Flashing GCVideo